RiggedVR/RiggedInteractions/README.md

 - Drag the Rigged Player v2 prefab into your scene
 - Click Play and hope for the best!

+### Installation Notes:
+- The materials in the project were made in URP, however they are just basic lit materials so simply switching the shader or creating new materials should work fine!

 ### Usage:

 Rigged Player v2 - The core prefab that holds the player and hands